kan01234/design-patterns/interpreter-pattern/README.md

 # interpreter-pattern
-Project of eample of interpreter pattern implement by Java.
+Project of example of interpreter pattern implement by Java.

 ## What is interpreter pattern
 to evaluate sentences in a language